spareio/spyn-sdk/README.md

 Spyn Android SDK allows you to offer Spyn Launcher in your own app.
 SpynSDK is our Android module which will allow your Android app to communicate with Spyn.

+# Help

+Integration questions can be answered by email (contact@spare.io) or by slack channel (request an invite from your account manager).

 # Installation

 - Download the [latest release](https://github.com/spareio/spyn-sdk/releases) of SpynSDK